Uranium City: Transportation

 The community has a certified airport, Uranium City Airport, that features a treated gravel runway of 3935 ft operated by the Saskatchewan Ministry of Highways and Infrastructure.
 The airport is one of the few employers left in the community.
 West Wind Aviation previously served Uranium City with flights to Prince Albert and Saskatoon three times a week.
 Norcanair served the community with scheduled flights until it ceased operations in 2005.
 Transwest Air also provided a route with Saskatoon and Regina until that company cancelled its service in November 2008.
-It now serves Uranium City with a flight from Saskatoon that stops in Prince Albert, Points North and Stony Rapids.
+Now known as Rise Air, the airline now serves Uranium City with a flight from Saskatoon that stops in Prince Albert, Points North and Stony Rapids.
 There is also a small water aerodrome located next to Uranium City.

 There is no normal road access connecting Uranium City with the rest of Canada.
 There is provision for a winter road which connects with Fond-du-Lac.
 Saskatchewan Highway 962 provides travel for a short distance within the local area.
 A significant bridge replacement project on Highway 962 was conducted in 2001 at the Fredette River.